defnot001/djs-handlers/readme.md

 });
 ```

+If you want to jumpstart your development process, make sure to check out my [djs-template repository](https://github.com/defnot001/djs-template) which provides you with examples and a working layout.
+Make sure to checkout the branch you are interested in (Typescript, CommonJS, ESModules).

-If you find any issues, please make sure to report them on the on github.
+If you find any issues or have suggestions please make sure to report them on the [issue tracker](https://github.com/defnot001/djs-handlers/issues).

+You can also write me an [email](mailto:defnot001@gmail.com) and/or join my [discord server](https://discord.gg/wmJ3WBYcZF).

+Thank you for using my repository and good luck with your next Discord Bot!